rzaied/scSubset/README.md

 Considering the slight improvement in ARI/NMI scores when increasing the dataset size from 60% to 80%, and the percent overlap of MGs, we reasoned that 60%  would have been a sufficient coverage relative to a 10K PBMC dataset.
 Such an allocation would have had the capacity of saving ~£1700 of sequencing costs.
-Sequencing cost is estimated by ScSubset depending on user input and displayed in a summary table as shown below:
+Sequencing cost is estimated by scSubset depending on user input and displayed in a summary table as shown below:

 Number of cells	 | number of clusters | % Overlapping markers	| ARI | NMI | Sequencing cost
 ------------ | ------------- | ------------- | ------------- | ------------- | -------------